-- Notify the President and appropriate Vice President(s)
+- Notify the President, COO and appropriate Vice President(s)

 - Coordinate with emergency personnel to evacuate students, staff, and faculty as necessary to Assembly Areas a safe distance from the hazard.

-- The Facilities Director or IT Director will send, without delay, mass notifications to the campus community via cell phones, telephones, texting, or e-mail the information and instructions necessary to maintain the safety of the community.
+- The Facilities/IT will send, without delay, mass notifications to the campus community via cell phones, telephones, texting, or e-mail the information and instructions necessary to maintain the safety of the community.

 Building Evacuation Procedures: